Reading Improvement Plans

 Back to Top

-Does the requirement for a qualifying district or community school to submit a reading improvement plan begin in the 2019-2020 school year, based on 2018-2019 test results?
+Does the requirement for a qualifying district or community school to submit a reading improvement plan begin with the prior school year's data or the current school year's data?

-Yes, a qualifying district or community school must submit a Reading Improvement Plan to its district board of education or governing body for the 2019-2020 school year, if it met the requirements based on 2018-2019 results of the grade 3 Ohio’s State Test in English Language Arts.
+A qualifying district or community school must submit a Reading Improvement Plan to its district board of education or governing body based on the prior school year's data.

 Back to Top